Net salary calculator 2023

 Calculating your net salary in the Czech Republic

-The Czech super-gross salary and solidarity tax was cancelled beginning 1.1.2022.
+The Czech super-gross salary and solidarity tax were canceled beginning 1.1.2021.
 As employers don't need to pay additional income tax for employees in super-gross salary, it might affect employees' net gross Czech Republic salary, and employees can earn higher clean salaries.

 Czech employees with high wages always paid solidarity tax.
-The solidarity tax has been cancelled from 1.1.2022 but tax rates have changed, as follows:
+The solidarity tax has been canceled from 1.1.2023 but tax rates have changed, as follows:

 You can see examples explaining this below: